pingcap/docs/sql-tuning-best-practice.md

 To the right of the protocol layer is the Optimizer layer of TiDB Server, which is responsible for processing SQL statements.
 The process is as follows:

 1. SQL statement arrives at the SQL optimizer through the protocol layer and is first parsed into an Abstract Syntax Tree (AST).
-2. Pre-Process is primarily for Point Get.
+2. Pre-Process is primarily for Point Get, a simple, one table lookup through a Primary or Unique Key like `SELECT * FROM t WHERE pk_col = X` or `SELECT * FROM t WHERE uk_col IN (X,Y,Z)`.
 If it is a Point Get, the following-up optimization processes can be skipped, the next step jumps to the SQL Executor.
 3. After confirming that it is not a Point Get, the AST goes to the Logical Transformation, which rewrites the SQL logically based on certain rules.
 4. The AST that has gone through Logical Transformation will undergo Cost-Based Optimization.
-5. During Cost-Based Optimization, the optimizer considers statistics to determine how to select specific operators and finally generates a physically executable physical execution plan.
+5. During Cost-Based Optimization, the optimizer considers statistics to determine how to select specific operators and finally generates a physical execution plan.
-6. The generated physical execution plan is sent to the SQL Executor of the TiDB database for execution.
+6. The generated physical execution plan is sent to the SQL Executor of the TiDB node for execution.
 7. Unlike traditional databases, TiDB databases need to push down the execution plan to different TiKV or TiFlash for reading and writing data.

 ![workflow](/media/sql-tuning/workflow-tiflash.png)